-Scotland Excel itself is a Living Wage Accredited Employer and promotes this at various events and forums to suppliers, potential suppliers and members.
+Scotland Excel itself is a Living Wage Accredited Employer and in 2018 was awarded the Living Wage Innovation Award (small organisations).
+This award was recognition of Scotland Excel's approach to building fair work practices into all relevant procurement processes.
+Payment of the Living Wage is promoted at various events and forums to suppliers, potential suppliers and members.

-In developing its position on the payment of the living wage, Scotland Excel has taken account of relevant legislation and other statutory guidance, in particular the "Statutory Guidance on the Selection of Tenderers and Award of Contracts - Addressing Fair Work Practices, including the Living Wage, in Procurement".
+Scotland Excel continue to develop and adapt their approach to Fair Work practices with the aim of achieving inclusive growth.
+In developing its position on the payment of the living wage, Scotland Excel has taken account of relevant legislation and other statutory guidance, in particular the "Statutory Guidance on the Selection of Tenderers and Award of Contracts - Addressing Fair Work Practices, including the Living Wage, in Procurement" and "Best Practice Guidance on Addressing Fair Work Practices including the Real Living Wage in Procurement".
 In practical terms this means: